 Where it conforms to the cluster subdivision provisions of the zoning ordinance or the condominium project provisions of this title.

-Frontage On Public Street: Each lot shall have frontage on a public street dedicated by the subdivision plat, or an existing publicly dedicated street, or on a street which has become public by right of use and is at least seventy five feet (75') wide.
+Frontage On Public Street: Each lot shall have frontage on a public street dedicated by the subdivision plat, or an existing publicly dedicated street, or on a street which has become public by right of use and is at least seventy-five feet (75') wide.
 Interior lots having frontage on two (2) streets shall be prohibited, except where unusual conditions make any other design undesirable.
 (Ord.
 86-3, 3-11-1986)

-Area And Width: Each lot shall have not less than ten thousand (10,000) square feet in area and be not less than seventy five feet (75') wide.
+Area And Width: Each lot shall have not less than ten thousand (10,000) square feet in area and be not less than seventy-five feet (75') wide.
 (Ord.
 86-3, 3-11-1986; amd.
 2004 Code)

 Corner Lot Setback Requirements: Buildings constructed on corner lots shall comply with the minimum setback for both streets, as provided in the zoning ordinance.